imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

 # The WorkflowService

-The WorkflowService is the Java EE implementation of the [WorkflowManager interface](../core/workflowmanager.html) from the core API.
-This service component allows to process, update and lookup workItems in the Imixs-Workflow engine.
+The `WorkflowService` is the Jakarta EE implementation of the [WorkflowManager interface](../core/workflowmanager.html) from the core API.
+This is the central service component that allows you to process, update and lookup workItems.

 ## How to Process a Workitem
-Before a workitem can be processed by the WorkflowService, a process model need to be defined and deployed together with the workflow engine.
+Before a workitem can be processed by the `WorkflowService`, a process model need to be defined and deployed together with the workflow engine.
 See the section [Imixs-BPMN Modeler](../modelling/index.html) for details about  how to create a model and upload it into the workflow server.
-The following example shows how a workitem can be processed using the WorkflowService component.
 A workitem must provide at least the following properties:

    * $ModelVersion
    * $TaskID